AsahiLinux/docs/HW:ARM-System-Registers.md

 #### s3_4_c15_c5_0

-Thisn gets written with the core ID (within the cluster) during init.
+This gets written with the core ID (within the cluster) during init.

 #### AHCR_EL2

 Encoding unknown.
 Related to ACTLR_EL1[12].